d-ries/linux-essentials/02_installation/01_course.md

-# Installatie
+# Installation

-## Virtualisatie
+## Virtualisation
-Om de minecraft server op te zetten heb je een server nodig met een publiek IP adres.
-In de praktijk ga je hiervoor snel op zoek naar een cloud provider waar je een server kan huren.
-Voor deze cursus simuleren we dit gebeuren door gebruik te maken van een virtuele machine.
+To install servers that uses services (such as a minecraft server!) you will need a server with a public IP address.
+Usually you would go to a cloud provider where you can rent a server for a fixed fee / month.
+For this course we will simulate this process by using a virtual machine.

-Virtualisatie is het concept waarbij we een computersysteem virtueel op een ander systeem draaien.
-Hierdoor is het mogelijk om verschillende besturingssystemen tegelijkertijd virtueel te draaien op één *host* systeem.
+Virtualisation is a concept where you can run a computer system with an operating system virtually on another system.
+This makes it possible to have multiple _guest operating systems_ with their own virtual hardware on one _host system_.

-#TODO: schema virtualisatie toevoegen
+#TODO: add virtualisation schema

-Linus wil graag het besturingsysteem [Ubuntu server](https://ubuntu.com/download/server) virtualiseren.
-Uiteraard zou je gerust ook een andere Linux distributie kunnen gebruiken.
-Voor deze cursus maken we gebruik van een debian based distributie.
+For this course we want to use and install the operating system [Ubuntu server](https://ubuntu.com/download/server) in a virtual environment.
+You could use any Linux distribution you want.
+For this course we will use a debian based distro.

-?> :fa-solid fa-list-check: _Download alvast de `.iso` file voor Ubuntu server via bovenstaande link.
-Een `.iso` bestand is een exacte kopie van een CD of DVD.
-Deze heb je later in het hoofstuk nodig voor de installatie van het besturingssysteem._
+?> :fa-solid fa-list-check: _Download the `.iso` file for Ubuntu server using [this link](https://ubuntu.com/download/server).
+A `.iso` file is an exact copy of a CD/DVD.
+You will use this later to install the operating system in your virtual machine._

-## Virtualisatiesoftware
+## Virtualisation software
-Om virtualisatie toe te passen zijn er verschillende opties.
-Veel voorkomende software is:
+To use virtualisation there are several options.
+The most common virtualisation software is:
 - VMware workstation
 - Virtualbox
 - Hyper-V

-Binnen deze cursus ondersteunen we het opzetten van een virtuele machine in VMWare maar de stappen in de andere pakketten zijn gelijkaardig.
-Als student van de Hogeschool PXL krijg je een licentie voor VMware Workstation pro.
+In this course we will use and support VMware but the other software packages are similar.
+Students of PXL University College will get a free educational licence to use VMware Workstation pro through OnTheHub.

-## Aanmaken VM
+## Create a new VM
-om een nieuwe virtuele machine (VM) aan te maken in vmware maak je gebruik van het menu item `file`>`New virtual machine`.
-Vervolgens doorlop je een wizard om de machine te configureren.
+To create a new virtual machine (VM) in VMWare you go to the menu `file`>`New virtual machine`.
+The wizard to create a new VM will appear.

-In het eerste scherm kiezen we ervoor om het besturingssysteem later te installeren:
+In the first screen we select the option to `install the operating system later`:

 ![vmware 1](../images/02/vmware1.PNG)

-Hierna kiezen we als besturingsysteem `Linux`.
-Bij de dropdown 'versie' kies je voor `Ubuntu 64 bit`.
-Dit is de linux distributie die we tijdens deze cursus gaan gebruiken.
+Next we choose the operating system `Linux`.
+In the version dropdown we select `Ubuntu 64 bit`.
+This is the Linux distribution that we will use during this course.

 ![vmware 2](../images/02/vmware2.PNG)

-Hierna geef je de virtuele schijfgrootte in.
-Voor deze machine is een harde schijf van 20 GB voldoende.
-We kunnen dit later nog altijd uitbreiden:
+In the next screen we configure the virtual harddisk size for the VM.
+We will create a disk that has 20GB storage.
+We can expand this later if needed:

 ![vmware 3](../images/02/vmware3.PNG)

-Vervolgens loop je de wizard verder door en wordt de virtuele machine voor je aangemaakt.
-De laatste stap is het koppelen van de ubuntu-server iso die je eerder hebt gedownload aan de virtuele cd-rom speler van je machine.
-Dit doe je door met je rechtermuisknop op je virtuele machine te klikken.
-Vervolgens ga je naar `settings`.
-Hierin koppel je de `iso` file op volgende manier:
+Continue through the next steps and the virtual machine will be created.
+After the VM is created we need to link the ubuntu-server ISO file to the virtual CD-rom drive.
+We do this by right clicking the virtual machine and going to the `settings` page.
+Here we can link the `iso` file:

 ![vmware 4](../images/02/vmware4.PNG)

-Hierna kan je de virtuele machine opstarten met de groene pijl.
-De CDrom zal opstarten om de installatieprocedure van Ubuntu server booten.
+After linking the iso file you can boot the VM by clicking the green arrow icon.
+This will boot the virtual machine and run the installation media.

-## Installatie Ubuntu server
+## Installation Ubuntu server
-Zoals aangegeven gebruiken we binnen deze cursus de distributie Ubuntu.
-Na het aanmaken van de VM, krijg je enkele stappen die je moet doorlopen om Ubuntu te installeren.
-Je zal merken dat er geen muis beschikbaar is, navigeren doe je met de pijltjes & enter toetsen.
+As described earlier we will use the distro Ubuntu.
+After creating and booting the virtual machine there will be an installation process that we need to run through.
+You will notice that there is no mouse pointer available.
+We will use the keypoint arrow keys & enter key to navigate through the steps.

-?> <i class="fa-solid fa-circle-info"></i> krijg je bij het opstarten de error `This host supports Intel VT-x, but Intel VT-x is diabled`?
-Dan moet je in de BIOS van je laptop de VT-x optie nog activeren.
-Meer informatie hierover kan je terugvinden in [dit artikel](https://www.qtithow.com/2020/12/fix-error-this-host-supports-Intel-VT-x.html).
+?> <i class="fa-solid fa-circle-info"></i> Does booting the VM result in the error `This host supports Intel VT-x, but Intel VT-x is diabled`?
+You will have to activate the VT-X option in the BIOS of your laptop.
+More information can be found in [this article](https://www.qtithow.com/2020/12/fix-error-this-host-supports-Intel-VT-x.html).

-We starten met het selecteren van de taal, hier kiezen we Engels:
+We start by selecting the laguage.
+We choose English:

 ![ubuntu 1](../images/02/server1.PNG)

-De installer update slaan we over:
+We skip the installer update:

 ![ubuntu 2](../images/02/server2.PNG)

-Kies de correcte keyboard layout.
-Voor de `azerty` layout kies je voor `Belgian`:
+Choose the correct keyboard layout.
+For `azerty` select `Belgian`:

 ![ubuntu 3](../images/02/server3.PNG)

-In het volgende 5 schermen doen we geen aanpassingen & klik je gewoon op done:
+In the next 5 steps we dont make any changes and we just select `done`:

 ![ubuntu 4](../images/02/server4.PNG)